 Water pressure

-High water pressure doesn’t just put your pipes at risk, but can also lead to appliance breakdowns.
-If water is pushed into dishwashers, washing machines and other domestic appliances at too high a pressure, it can wreak havoc on their internal components.
+High water pressure doesn’t just put your pipes at risk; it can also lead to appliance breakdowns.
+If water is pushed into dishwashers, washing machines, and other domestic appliances at too high a pressure, it can wreak havoc on their internal components.
 Furthermore, it can lead to annoying banging pipes!

 You may have a water pressure regulator.
-This will be located at the area your water supply enters your house.
-If you do not have a water pressure regulator, you can check your water pressure yourself by buying a pressure gauge from a DIY and home improvement store.
-You may also be able to find a water pressure regulator in these retailers, but installing it will be a job-and-a-half if you are not a skilled plumber.
+This will be located at the area where your water supply enters your house.
+If you do not have a water pressure regulator, you can check your water pressure yourself by buying a pressure gauge from a DIY or home improvement store.
+You may also be able to find a water pressure regulator at these retailers, but installing it will be a job and a half if you are not a skilled plumber.

 Can’t fix it?